iimez/lllms/README.md

 Note that the current context cache implementation only works if (apart from the final user message) the _same messages_ are resent in the _same order_.
 This is because the messages will be hashed to be compared during follow up turns, to match requests to the correct session.
 If no hash matches everything will still work, but slower.
 Because a fresh context will be used and passed messages will be reingested.

 ##### Function Calling
-Parallel function calls are working with node-llama-cpp + [functionary models](https://functionary.meetkai.com/).
-Other models, like llama3 instruct, also work with function calling (but no parallel calls). `tool_choice` can currently not be controlled and will always be `auto`.
+Only available when using node-llama-cpp and models that support it, like [functionary models](https://functionary.meetkai.com/) and Llama3 instruct. `tool_choice` can currently not be controlled and will always be `auto`.
+GBNF grammars cannot be used together with function calling.

 #### TODO / Roadmap